EdwardsIs/piece-request/README.md

 File Overview
 -------------------
 The html directory of this repo contains a copy of the html directory running on my apache server, which contains the entire source.
+Also, the program imports the neccesary code for bootstrap from some CDNs, so an internet connection will be neccesary while running the application.

 Input Assumptions
 -------------------